amirhossein-github/experience-course-megademy/course-exercises/course-1/session-5/README.md

 **Date-Start**: 1403,04,31 - 2024,07,21<br>
 **Date-End**: <br>

+## About Exercise
+Optimize the previous exercise by using the materials we learned in the fifth session (Arrays) as well as the new tips.

 ## Reference - Things that I got help from to make the project

 ### Card Profile Structure